ArchipelagoMW-HollowKnight/HollowKnight.ArchipelagoMapMod/README.md

     - Colors will be interpreted in standard RGBA format ``[r, g, b, a]``.
     - If you want to keep the default color of something, delete the corresponding line in the file (or change ``[r, g, b, a]`` to ``[]``).
 - To customize pins, make a folder called 'Pins' containing your custom PNG files, and copy it to the same folder that contains the mod file 'MapModS.dll'.
 You only need to quit a save and re-enter one to reload the pins.
-    - See the [default pins](./MapModS/Resources/Pins) for reference.
+    - See the [default pins](./APMapMod/Resources/Pins) for reference.
     - You only need to include the files you want to replace the original ones with.

 # How To Install
 Use Scarab: https://github.com/fifty-six/Scarab

 Or, you can install manually:
-1. Download the latest release of `MapModS.zip`.
+1. Download the latest release of `APMapMod.zip`.
 2. Unzip and copy the folder 'MapModS' to `...\hollow_knight_Data\Managed\Mods`.

 If you need any help, feel free to ask in any of the active Hollow Knight Discord servers.